mikemarsian/serially/README.md

 [![Code Climate](https://codeclimate.com/github/mikemarsian/serially/badges/gpa.svg)](https://codeclimate.com/github/mikemarsian/serially)

 Have you ever had a class that required a series of background tasks to run serially, strictly one after another?
 Than Serially is for you.
-All background jobs are scheduled using resque in a queue called `serially', and Serially makes sure that for every instance of your class, only one task runs at a time.
+All background jobs are scheduled using resque in a queue called `serially`, and Serially makes sure that for every instance of your class, only one task runs at a time.
 Different instances of the same class do not interfere with each other and their tasks can run in parallel.
 Serially works for both plain ruby classes and ActiveRecord models.
-In case of the latter, all task runs results for all classes are recorded in a `serially_tasks` table which you can interrogate pragmatically.
+In case of the latter, all task runs results for all classes are recorded in `serially_tasks` table which you can interrogate pragmatically.

 Note: this gem is in active development and currently is not intended to run in production.